 - Preheat oven to 400 F/ 205 C

-- Put peppers on a parchment lined baking sheet and brush with oil if using.
+- Put peppers on a parchment lined baking sheet and brush with oil if using.2 red peppers, drizzle olive oil

-- Once done, wrap in foil and allow to to sit about 5 minutes.
+- Once done, wrap in foil or put in a plastic bag and allow to to sit about 5 minutes.
+This will steam them so the skin peels off easily.

 - Unwrap and peel the skin off.
-It should come off easily since it steamed in the tin foil.
+It should come off easily since it steamed in the tin foil or bag.
+If you do this under running water it makes it easier.

 - Cut as needed and use!